jakeg/websocket-functions/README.md

 Just `let sum = await ws.func('addNums', [3, 5])` and get a return value back over a WebSocket connection.

 Works with Bun (server and clients) and web clients.

 Under 3KB.
+Single file.
 No dependencies.

 ## Install